Hayao Nakayama

 Hayao Nakayama (中山 隼雄, Nakayama Hayao) is a Japanese businessman and was the former President and CEO of Sega Enterprises, Ltd from 1983 to 1999.

 Early life and career

-Nakayama was born into a family of doctors, and was expected to pursue medicine as a career.
-However, Nakayama decided to drop out of college and not to pursue medicine further.
+Nakayama was born into a family of doctors and was expected to pursue medicine as a career.
+However, Nakayama decided to drop out of college and not pursue medicine further.
 Through an advertisement in a newspaper, Nakayama found a job as a jukebox leasing salesman for the V&V Hifi Trading Company.
 He rose to head of a new sales department at V&V, but when the company would not take his advice to begin distributing arcade games, Nakayama left with four of his salesmen to form a company called Esco Trading in 1967.
 Esco served as a distributor of coin-operated amusements and represented both smaller domestic factories that did not have their own distribution network and foreign manufacturers looking to place their games in Japan.
 Sega Enterprises, Ltd. was one of its suppliers.